Large Scale Exercise 2021

 |1

-This work, Large Scale Exercise 2021, by Sgt Jonathon Wiederhold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Large Scale Exercise 2021, by Cpl Hassanen Attabi and Sgt Josue Marquez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT